Skelt3r/conway-tk/README.md

 # Conway's Game of Life
-I couldn't find an existing version of the Game of Life that ran efficiently enough in Python, so I built one myself.
+I couldn't find an existing version of the Game of Life that ran efficiently at larger scales in Python, so I built one myself.

 More improvements to come...